bklofas/rtl-aprs-igate/README.md

 * IGLOGIN: Your callsign and [password](https://apps.magicbug.co.uk/passcode/)
 * If you want to "beacon" your receiver location to the APRS network over the internet, uncomment the PBEACON option and add your latitude/longitude

-### 1.4 Run The Container
+### 1.5 Run The Container
-1. Just to test things out: `docker run -it --rm --device=/dev/bus/usb -v ~/rtl-aprs-igate/direwolf.conf:/root/direwolf.conf:ro ghcr.io/bklofas/rtl-aprs-igate:latest`
+1. Just to test things out: `docker run -it --rm --device=/dev/bus/usb -v ~/rtl-aprs-igate/station.conf:/station.conf:ro -v ~/rtl-aprs-igate/direwolf.conf:/root/direwolf.conf:ro ghcr.io/bklofas/rtl-aprs-igate:latest`

     * This downloads a pre-built container from the Github container registry.
     * Architectures supported are i386, amd64, arm32v6, arm32v7, and arm64.
 Tested on amd64, arm32v7, and arm64. arm packages run on all RaspberryPi flavors.
 Your client will automatically download the appropriate architecture.
-    * This image will run by default `rtl_fm -f 144.39M - | direwolf -c direwolf.conf -r 24000 -`, and show the received packets on STDOUT.
+    * This image will start rtl_fm piping audio to direwolf, and show the received packets on STDOUT.
-    * Make sure at least one RTL-SDR dongle is connected, it will pick the first available dongle to use.
+    * Make sure at least one RTL-SDR dongle is connected.
+If you have a device_idx in your station.conf file, it will use that one.
+Otherwise, it will pick the first available dongle to use.
     * Host networking (--network=host) is not required, since traffic is outbound only.
+    * The generated `rtl_fm` command will be displayed at the beginning.
     * Startup messages and decoded packets will display in the terminal.
     * Using the --rm flag will delete the container when you kill it.
 Otherwise, it will stay around until you prune.
     * Ctrl-C to kill.